-There are a few studies on the anomaly detection of noisy time series data in this category.
-In an effort to capture complex patterns in univariate KPI with non-Gaussian noises and complex data distributions, Buzz \citep{chen2019unsupervised} introduces an adversarial training method based on partition analysis.
-This model proposes a primary form of training objectives based on Wasserstein distance and describes how it transforms into a Bayesian model.
-This is a novel approach to linking Bayesian networks with optimal transport theory.
-Adversarial training calculates the distribution distance on each partition, and the global distance is the expectation of distribution distance on all partitions.
-SISVAE (smoothness-inducing sequential VAE) \citep{li2020anomaly} detects point-level anomalies that are achieved by smoothing before training a deep generative model using a Bayesian method.
+There are a few studies on anomaly detection in noisy time series data.
+Buzz \citep{chen2019unsupervised} uses an adversarial training method to capture patterns in univariate KPI with non-Gaussian noises and complex data distributions.
+This model links Bayesian networks with optimal transport theory using Wasserstein distance.
+SISVAE (smoothness-inducing sequential VAE) \citep{li2020anomaly} detects point-level anomalies by smoothing before training a deep generative model using a Bayesian method.
 As a result, it benefits from the efficiency of classical optimisation models as well as the ability to model uncertainty with deep generative models.
-In this model, mean and variance are parameterised independently for each timestamp, which provides thresholds to be dynamically adjusted according to noise estimates.
-Considering that time series may change over time, this feature is crucial.
-A number of studies have used VAE for anomaly detection, assuming a unimodal Gaussian distribution as a prior in the generative process.
-Due to the intrinsic multimodality distribution of time series data, existing studies have been unable to learn the complex distribution of data.
-This challenge is addressed by an unsupervised GRU-based Gaussian Mixture VAE presented in \citep{guo2018multidimensional}.
-Using GRU cells, time sequence correlations can be discovered.
-Afterwards, the latent space of multimodal data is represented by a Gaussian Mixture.
-Through optimisation of the variational lower bound, the VAE infers latent embedding and reconstruction probability.
+This model adjusts thresholds dynamically based on noise estimates, crucial for changing time series.
+Other studies have used VAE for anomaly detection, assuming an unimodal Gaussian distribution as a prior.
+Existing studies have struggled to learn the complex distribution of time series due to its inherent multimodality.
+The GRU-based Gaussian Mixture VAE \citep{guo2018multidimensional} addresses this challenge of learning complex distributions by using GRU cells to discover time sequence correlations and represent multimodal data with a Gaussian Mixture.